cpp-johnny/competitive/projecteuler/0thinkingProcess.md

+# Thinking Process for Codeforces.

+The following is a short draft of my thinking process and planning when doing the questions.
+Questions are done in the following order.

+If you find any errors or would like to suggest more efficient/better solutions feel free to do a pull request!

 # 1. Multiples of 3 and 5

 loop through from 1 to 1000, if number % 3 or %5 = 0, then add to sum.